Songonge/Activities/docs/GoalSetting.md

 > [!IMPORTANT]
 > You should leave your comfort zone and go through other zones such as the fear zone, learning zone, and growth zone if you want to achieve more.

+The figure below describes different zones to enter after leaving the comfort zone.
 <figure>
   <img src="https://github.com/Songonge/Activities/blob/main/docs/ComfortZone.png" width=50% height=50% alt="alt text">
-  <figcaption>Figure: Different zones to embrace to be successful.</figcaption>
+  <figcaption>Figure: Different zones to embrace to be successful [Link](https://ricraftis.au/personal-development/moving-beyond-your-comfort-zone-a-path-to-personal-growth/
+).</figcaption>
 </figure>
 <br/><br/>
 By the time you reach the growth zone, you are more resilient and ready to embrace any challenges and overcome them.